 According to the reports, average age of dogs with primary lung tumors has been found to be 10.8 years.
 However, anaplastic carcinomas (absence of epithelial structural differentiation) tend to occur in younger dogs.
 No sex predilection has been reported in dogs with pulmonary tumors.
 Breeds at an increased risk for primary pulmonary epithelial neoplasia may include the boxer, Doberman pinscher, Australian shepherd, Irish setter and Bernese mountain dog.

-Causes — There are some dog owners who train their dogs to smoke cigarettes through a tracheostomy (a surgical incision in the trachea).
-These dogs have a very high susceptibility for lung cancer.
-Other contributing factors to pulmonary tumors in dogs include plutonium and other forms of radiation.
+Causes — Some of the contributing factors to pulmonary tumors in dogs include plutonium and other forms of radiation.

 Symptoms — Some of the clinical signs for pulmonary tumors may include non-productive cough, dyspnea (shortness of breath), lethargy, weight loss, ill-thrift (failure to grow), inappetence (lack of appetite) and intolerance to exercise.

 Paraneoplastic syndromes associated with primary pulmonary tumors include hypertrophic osteopathy (bone disease secondary to infection in the lungs) and hypercalcemia (high calcium level in the blood).
 Lameness due to skeletal metastasis can be seen sometimes.
 Regurgitation (it is the controlled flow of stomach contents back into the esophagus and mouth) is observed in case of esophageal involvement.

 Other clinical abnormalities may include pleural effusion (accumulation of fluid in the pleural cavity) and neutrophilic leukocytosis (elevated number of white blood cells in the blood).